 Dr. David Vorp is the Associate Dean for Research, Swanson School of Engineering, University of Pittsburgh.
 In addition, he is the William Kepler Whiteford Professor of Bioengineering, with secondary appointments in the Departments of Cardiothoracic Surgery, Surgery, and the Clinical & Translational Sciences Institute at the University of Pittsburgh.
-He also serves as a Director of the Center for Vascular Remodeling and Regeneration, the Co-Director of the Center for Medical Innovation, the Interim Director of the Peterson Institute for Nano-Science and Engineering, as well as the Director of the Vascular Bioengineering Laboratory.
+He also serves as a Director of the Center for Vascular Remodeling and Regeneration, the Co-Director of the Center for Medical Innovation, and the Director of the Vascular Bioengineering Laboratory.
 Dr. Vorp also holds the position of Adjunct Professor in the Biomedical Engineering Department at Carnegie Mellon University.

 The research in Dr. Vorpís lab focuses on the biomechanics, ďmechanopathobiology,Ē regenerative medicine, and tissue engineering of tubular tissues and organs, predominantly the vasculature.
 He is currently studying the biomechanical progression of aortic aneurysms by modeling the mechanical forces that act on the degenerating vessel wall.
 He is developing a treatment strategy for abdominal aortic aneurysms by delivering adipose-derived mesenchymal stem cells to the periadventitial side of the aneurysm to inhibit the matrix degradation commonly seen in the disease progression and promote its regeneration.
 Lastly, he is designing a small diameter tissue-engineered vascular graft to treat cardiovascular diseases.
 Here he utilizes adipose-derived mesenchymal stem cells incorporated in a biodegradable polyurethane-based scaffold (produced by the Wagner Group) that undergoes substantial in vivo remodeling to develop a native-like blood vessel.
 Dr. Vorp has published more than 105 peer-reviewed research manuscripts and has been awarded over $7 million in research funding from the National Institutes of Health, American Heart Association, Whitaker Foundation, Pittsburgh Foundation, and other sources.
 He has several patents in the field of vascular bioengineering and is a co-founder of the start-up Neograft Technologies, Inc., a company that applies technology developed in Dr. Vorpís laboratory relating to biodegradable support for arterial vein grafts.